 The recipient of the 2023 Rising Leader Award will be announced during the Keynote & Awards Luncheon, which begins at 11:30 am.

 The Emerging Leader Award, established in 2020, honors early-career individuals who are collaborative, dedicated, passionate and inspirational leaders who have made substantial contributions to advancing leadership and gender equity.

-A number of businesses and organizations throughout the community dedicated to providing services to support women’s issues will be featured during the virtual conference in the Exhibitor Center.
+A number of businesses and organizations throughout the community dedicated to providing services to support women’s issues will be featured during the conference in the Exhibitor Center.
 If you or your organization is interested in serving as an exhibitor, click here to learn more and apply!

 For those who are traveling to the conference from off campus, there will be a limited number of parking spots available on a first-come, first-served basis at the Olivier Parking Tower located at 619 McKinley Street.

 Registration Ends March 13, 2023.